Want to mix up your squat training? Try this squat pyramid which will blast your legs and push you mentally.

 This workout is a gut-check that I got from an old powerlifting blog, as much a mental test as a physical one.

 It’s not a workout I use with my athletes, I save this for myself and any training partners I can trick into joining me.

-See also: Want the benefits of a commercial-grade squat rack at home?
-Check out the best squat racks and power racks for home gyms here.
+- See also: Want the benefits of a commercial-grade power rack at home?
+Check out the best power racks for home gyms here.